opencb/cellbase/README.md

 ### Release Notes and Roadmap
 Releases notes are available at [GitHub releases](https://github.com/opencb/cellbase/releases).

-Roadmap are available at [GitHub milestones](https://github.com/opencb/cellbase/milestones).
-You can request features at [GitHub issue tracking](https://github.com/opencb/cellbase/issues).
+Roadmap is available at [GitHub milestones](https://github.com/opencb/cellbase/milestones).
+You can report bugs or request new features at [GitHub issue tracking](https://github.com/opencb/cellbase/issues).

 ### Versioning
 CellBase is versioned following the rules from [Semantic versioning](http://semver.org/).

 ### Maintainers
 We recommend to contact CellBase developers by writing to OpenCB mailing list opencb@googlegroups.com.
 The main developers and mainteners are:
-  * Ignacio Medina (im411@cam.ac.uk)
+  * Ignacio Medina (im411@cam.ac.uk) (_Founder and Project Leader_)
   * Javier Lopez (fjlopez@ebi.ac.uk)
   * Pablo Arce (pablo.arce@bioinfomgp.org)